aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 # Deploy Grafana Dashboard

-Grafana is a visualization tools for exported metrics and logs, most commomly used alongside prometheus.
+Grafana is a visualization tools for exported metrics and logs, most commonly used alongside prometheus.

 Since version 0.7.0, tracee exports useful runtime metrics to prometheus.